How to secure your Google account

 This story has been updated.
 It was originally published on April 6, 2017.

 Your Google account includes email, photos, Drive documents, YouTube videos, and maybe even a Google Maps review or two.
 Among all those features, you’ve got a lot of important information packed away behind a single password.
 If it falls into the wrong hands, you’re looking at a lot of unwelcome consequences.

 The good news is that Google takes online security just as seriously as you (should) do.
 The tech giant offers a variety of account protection and security measures designed to keep unwelcome visitors out while letting you easily log in.

 Sign in safely

 To set up two-step verification, and access all of your other Google account security settings, head to the My Account page on the web.
-Click the Signing into Google link, and you can configure two-step verification, as well as changing your password and security questions if you need to.
+Click the Security tab on the left-hand side, then find the Signing in to Google heading.
+There, you can configure two-step verification and change your password if you need to.

 Whatever else you do to protect your account, the usual advice about choosing a strong password still applies.
 Make it at least 10 characters long; a mix of letters, numbers, and symbols; and ensure it’s as difficult to guess as possible.
 Don’t reuse passwords either: Choose a code that’s specific to your Google account (so a data hack of a different account won’t compromise your Google account as well).

 While you’re adjusting your security settings, double-check your recovery email and phone number options too.
 These will help you regain access if you ever find yourself locked out of your account.
 Of course, you’ll also need to make sure these accounts are well-protected and secure, or someone could use them to force a password reset on your Google account.

 Choose which devices have access